fhildeb/lukso-node-guide/docs/theory/preparations/network-demand.md

 :::tip

-The amount of **uploaded data** that is exchanged can be lowered or raised by adjusting the [**Peer Connectivity**](/docs/guides/modifications/peer-connectivity.md) setting, useful when having connectivity issues, or running an **advanced node setup** as archive node, data center, or bootnode.
+The amount of **uploaded data** that is exchanged can be lowered or raised by adjusting the [**Peer Count Limits**](/docs/guides/modifications/peer-count-limits.md), useful when having connectivity issues, or running an **advanced node setup** as archive node, data center, or bootnode.

 :::